cloudfactorydk/GDAPMigrationTool/README.md

 # Get Microsoft GDAP under control with Cloud Factory
-Latest version supports Indirect Resellers, Direct Partner and Indirect Provider.
+Latest version allows to edit roles and supports Indirect Resellers, Direct Partner and Indirect Provider.
 See built-in roles below.

 # Microsoft Partner Center Announcements 2023 May no. 11
 New timeline!